maxvisser/rocketchat.github.io/_posts/2017/07/2017-07-30-lucas-woo-instant-iphone-chat-integration-with-live-chat-sdk.md

 ---
 title: "Lucas Woo: Instant iPhone Chat Integration with Live Chat SDK"
+categories:
+  - GSoC
 date: 2017-07-30 11:18:29
 author: Sing Li
 cover: /images/posts/2017/07/manish-kakoti-extending-communications-beyond-teams-with-rocketchat-federation/gsoc.png
 redirect_from: /blog/manish-kakoti-extending-communications-beyond-teams-with-rocketchat-federation
 ---
 _This series of blogs brings you a little closer to our active student contributors for the [Google Summer of Code 2017](https://rocket.chat/docs/contributing/google-summer-of-code) summer season.
 You will see their ongoing work featured throughout our [GitHub repositories](https://github.com/RocketChat) .
 Feel free to drop by and say "hello", or start collaborating on any of the projects._

 Lucas Woo is definitive in his career choice in coding " with just one client terminal and a high speed network connection -- you can connect with anyone and do almost anything.
 It's amazing!"